- Mark Schipper

 Amazingly, the NCAA managed to ride a wave of fear and dominate a high-stakes negotiation just as their authority seemed to be bleeding out.
 Without any traditional, statutory, or legal rights to strip schools of their television autonomy, the NCAA took its member vote at face value and seized control over television for the entire association.
 The NCAA would jealously guard that power for more than three decades, ceding it only after the Supreme Court shredded the association's business model in 1984 on anti-trust grounds, just as Notre Dame and Penn had claimed all along.

-Byers, who in 1951 was serving his opening year as the NCAA’s first real executive, sold the initial TV contract to Westinghouse Electric for almost $680,000 dollars.
+Byers, who in 1951 was serving his opening year as the NCAA’s first real executive, sold the initial TV contract to Westinghouse Electric for about $680,000 dollars.
 Westinghouse took the package to NBC, where a slate of carefully chosen games was broadcast in patterns to test viewership against gate attendance for the duration of the season.

-Despite highly inconclusive results and dubious testing models, and the continued objections of Penn and Notre Dame, the NCAA schools voted again in 1952, this time 171-8, to leave TV controls with the NCAA.
+Despite highly inconclusive results and dubious testing models—and the continued objections of Penn and Notre Dame—the NCAA schools voted again in 1952, this time 171-8, to leave TV controls with the NCAA.
 Byers sold the second contract directly to NBC for $1.144 million.
 It became the beginning of a thirty-two-year run of steeply-escalating TV deals negotiated by the NCAA on behalf of its member institutions.

 While Notre Dame and Penn tried to figure out how to take TV controls from the NCAA, the NCAA and its good friends, like Crisler at Michigan, were dreaming up their Game of the Week plan.
 It was a bitter loss for Notre Dame, who had been dropped from multiple Big Ten schedules, including Michigan, and denied league membership on multiple occasions.
 The Fighting Irish now found its TV policy was being dictated by a cliquey cabal that in many ways was hostile to Notre Dame's interests.

 Byers said it was Crisler, in conversation with Utah State head coach E.L.
-Romney, who invented the NCAA’s tightly restricted Game of the Week format.
+Romney, who had invented the NCAA’s tightly restricted Game of the Week format.
 It was all very chummy.
 With the ice clinking on whatever round of highballs they’d reached, Romney said to Crisler: "Fritz, why not make sure all eight NCAA districts get at least one national game each season?"

 Crisler, seeing the logic and feeling generous on behalf of his superpower school in Ann Arbor, met Romney in a hearty bon homie.
 Sure, Crisler said, it’s important to protect this national game of ours.
 Let’s get everyone a shot at this TV business.
 There can be no harm in that.